larammerce/docs/8.x/core-concepts/README.md

 #### The Runtimes Directory

-The `runtime` directory is related to dockerization of the Larammerce project.
+The `runtime` directory is related to the dockerization of the Larammerce project.

 ```php{1}
 |---runtimes/